thecodingmachine/docker-images-php/README.md

  - You can enable or disable the extensions using environment variables.
  - You can also modify the `php.ini` settings using environment variables.
  - 3 variants available: `CLI`, `apache` and `fpm`
- - Images are bundled with cron.
+ - Images are bundled with [Supercronic](https://github.com/aptible/supercronic) which is a Cron compatible task runner.
 Cron jobs can be configured using environment variables
  - Images come with [Composer](https://getcomposer.org/) and [Prestissimo](https://github.com/hirak/prestissimo) installed
  - All variants can be installed with or without NodeJS (if you need to build your static assets).
  - Everything is done to limit file permission issues that often arise when using Docker.
 The image is actively tested on Linux, Windows and MacOS